wso2-attic/aws-is/product/README.md

 # WSO2 Identity Server High Available Deployment - Product Deployment

-This is the final Phase of deploying WSO2 Identity Server HA deployment.
+This is the final phase of deploying WSO2 Identity Server HA deployment.
 Use the [identity.yaml](identity.yaml) to set up the deployment.

 ## Design Overview